SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Related work

-Graph convolutional network (GCN)~\cite{kipf2016semi} is one of the most influential works in graph-based deep learning since it bridges the gap between spectral and spatial based graph convolutional neural networks.
-The algorithm simplifies filtering by only focusing on first-order neighbors.
-Since the number of neighbors can vary, GraphSAGE~\cite{hamilton2017graphsage} samples a fixed amount of neighbors and aggregates them.
-Graph attention network (GAT)~\cite{velickovic2018graph} further improves both previously mentioned approaches by introducing the attention mechanism.
+Graph convolutional networks (GCNs)~(\cite{kipf2016semi}) are among the most influential works in graph-based deep learning since CNNs bridge the gap between spectral and spatial based graph convolutional neural networks.
+The GCN algorithm simplifies filtering by only focusing on first-order neighbors.
+Since the number of neighbors can vary, GraphSAGE~(\cite{hamilton2017graphsage}) samples a fixed amount of neighbors and aggregates them.
+The Graph attention network (GAT)~(\cite{velickovic2018graph}) further improves both previously mentioned approaches by introducing the attention mechanism.
 Attention mechanism allows the neural network to learn how much each neighbor contributes instead of assuming that all neighbors contribute the same amount (like in GraphSAGE) or that this amount is predetermined (like in GCN).
-Another interesting graph convolutional neural network is Graph Isomorphism Network (GIN)~\cite{xu2018powerful} that presents a readout function that uses summation and a multi-layer perceptron to provably achieve the maximum discriminative power.
+Another interesting graph convolutional neural network is the Graph Isomorphism Network (GIN)~(\cite{xu2018powerful}) that presents a readout function that uses summation and a multi-layer perceptron to provably achieve the maximum discriminative power.

-A popular graph autoencoding algorithm is the Variational graph autoencoder (VGAE)~\cite{kipf2016variational} that uses latent variables to create a representation for undirected networks.
+A popular graph autoencoding algorithm is the Variational graph autoencoder (VGAE)~(\cite{kipf2016variational}) that uses latent variables to create a representation for undirected networks.
 The algorithm encodes the network into mean and variance matrices and decodes them with the dot product.
 The parameters of the model are learned by minimizing the variational lower bound.

+While Graph Neural Networks represent the state-of-the-art in node classification, they differ significantly from our approach as they usually use features that are not calculated from the network and classify nodes in an end-to-end fashion.